Cohere: Funding

-On September 7, 2021, Cohere announced that they had raised $40 million in Series A funding led by Index Ventures; Index Ventures partner Mike Volpi also joined Cohere's board.
+On September 7, 2021, Cohere announced they had raised $40 million in Series A funding led by Index Ventures; Index Ventures partner Mike Volpi also joined Cohere's board.
 The round also included Radical Ventures, Section 32, and AI-experts Geoffrey Hinton, Fei-Fei Li, Pieter Abbeel, and Raquel Urtasun.

 In February 2022, Cohere announced they had raised $125 million in series B funding led by Tiger Global.
 In June 2023, Cohere raised an additional $270 million in series C funding from investors including Inovia Capital, Oracle, Salesforce, and Nvidia, at a valuation of $2.2 billion.

-In March 2024, it was reported that Cohere had an annualized revenue run rate of $22 million and in July 2024 it was reported they closed $500 million in funding from investors including Cisco, AMD and Fujitsu at a valuation of $5.5 billion.
+In March 2024, it was reported that Cohere had an annualized revenue run rate of $22 million and in July 2024 it was reported they received $500 million in funding from investors including Cisco, AMD and Fujitsu at a valuation of $5.5 billion.

 In December 2024, Cohere received $240 million in public funding from the Canadian government as part of the Canadian Sovereign AI Compute Strategy to support the construction of a domestic AI data center.

 As of May 2025, Cohere's annual revenue was reported to be $100 million.
 In October 2025, Cohere's annualized revenue reached $150 million.
+In February 2026, CNBC reported Cohere's revenue as $240 million.

-In 2025, Cohere raised US$500 million in a funding round led by Radical Ventures and Inovia Capital, achieving a valuation of US$6.8 billion.
-Following the investment, Inovia's Patrick Pichette was appointed to Cohere's Board of Directors.
+In 2025, Cohere raised US$500 million in a funding round led by Radical Ventures and Inovia Capital, for a valuation of US$6.8 billion.
+Inovia's Patrick Pichette was appointed to Cohere's Board of Directors.

-In September 2025, Cohere announced a second close of its funding round, raising an additional $100 million and increasing its valuation to approximately $7 billion.
-The new investors included BDC and Nexxus Capital Management, joining previous backers from the initial $500 million close in August.
+In September 2025, Cohere announced a second funding round, raising an additional $100 million and increasing its valuation to approximately $7 billion.
+The new investors included the Business Development Bank of Canada and Nexxus Capital Management.